togishan/Phase-4/README.md

     - User will be notified for all events in the matching query definitions for the View.
     - Note that permissions changes may also trigger notifications.
 ### 5. Organization Permissions
 - Organization objects will have a dictionary of permissions.
 Permissions will be in the form of
     ```
     {
-        "LIST": ["user1", "user2"],
-        "ADD": ["user1"],
-        "ACCESS": ["user1"], // no need to have LIST permission to have ACCESS permission
-        "DELETE": ["user1"], // user1 also need to have WRITE permission for the room to delete the room from organization.
-However, owner of the organization can delete the room without WRITE permission.
-All events are deleted when the room is deleted regardless of the permissions of events
+    "user1": ["LIST", "ADD", "ACCESS", "DELETE"],
+    ...
     }
     ```
+- **LIST**: user can list the Room objects in the organization.
+- **ADD**: user can add new rooms to the organization.
+- **ACCESS**: user can access the rooms and events in the organization.
+Note that this can be done without LIST permission.
+- **DELETE**: user can delete a Room in the organization if s/he also has WRITE permission on it.
+Owner of the Organization can delete the Room without WRITE permission.
+All Events in the Room are automatically deleted regardless of Event permissions.
 ### 6. Room have their own permissions
     ```
     {